You’ll need your walking boots on and your camera at the ready for these stunning walks through the West Yorkshire countryside.

 This 6-mile circuit around Ovenden Moor promises a spectacular day out, full of reservoir paths and moorland trails.
 It’s an easygoing walk that kicks off with a waterside stroll around Ogden Water, a pretty tree-lined reservoir.
 Then you will follow Ogden Kirk Beck, passing a medley of miniature waterfalls as you go.
 The vast Thornton Moor will soon be in sight, followed by views over Leeming Reservoir and Warley Moor Reservoir.
-Round off your day out with a brew at Ogden Water Visitor Centre to reward your efforts.

 The route starts from Ogden Water Car Park, 5 Ogden Lane, Halifax, West Yorkshire, HX2 8XZ or OS Reference SE066309.

 This 6-mile walk showcases the very best of the northern Leeds countryside.
 You’ll start with a leafy stroll through Adel Woods, before veering clockwise around Eccup Reservoir – you can see the water from afar before you reach it.
 Eventually, you’ll pass through the village of Eccup, home to The New Inn for a well-earned pitstop.
 From there, it’s onwards toward the south-eastern edge of the reservoir, where you can see the water up close as you head back to the start – keep an eye out for Red Kites as you walk around it.

 The route starts from Adel Woods Car Park, Stair Foot Lane, Leeds, West Yorkshire, LS16 8DR or OS Reference SE 28442 40574.